tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3information.md

     * Shinesparks in any direction (short charging for these is not expected)
     * Infinite Bomb Jumps

+* Normal Keysanity - In this mode one specific glitch may also be required with Normal logic.

+    * Spore spawn super block wrap-around

 * Hard - Hard logic is based upon the "no major glitches" ruleset and includes most tricks that are considered minor glitches, with some restrictions.
   You'll want to be somewhat of a Super Metroid veteran for this logic.